RTEMS/rtems-docs/user/start/gsoc.rst

 We recommend new student developers use the current development (unreleased) version.
 The :ref:`Quick Start Preparation <QuickStartPreparation>` should be consulted for guidance.
-The examples shown here use the released version 5, which may not be recommended for your purposes.
+Some examples shown may use released versions, which may not be recommended for your purposes.
 If you are unsure, feel free to inquire on the :r:list:`devel`.